BroadbandForum/data-model-template/docs/index.typ

 - Structural requirements for the data hierarchy
 - Requirements for versioning of data models
 - Requirements for defining profiles
 As part of this data modeling framework, TR\-106 defines two XML
 Schemas:

-- The _Data Modeling (DM) Schema_, which is used for defining all CWMP and USP data models.
+- The #emph[Data Modeling (DM) Schema];, which is used for defining all CWMP and USP data models.
 This makes data model definitions rigorous, and helps to reduce the danger that different implementations will interpret data model definitions in different ways.
-- The _Device Type (DT) Schema_, that allows a device to describe its supported CWMP data models.
+- The #emph[Device Type (DT) Schema];, that allows a device to describe its supported CWMP data models.
 This description is both specific and detailed, allowing a Controller to know exactly what is supported by the device, including any vendor\-specific objects and parameters.
 USP uses a different mechanism (GetSupportedDM message) for the same purpose; this mechanism is specified in
   #link("https://usp.technology")[TR\-369].
 The TR\-106 GitHub repository contains
 #link("https://github.com/BroadbandForum/data-model-template/tree/master/schemas")[the
 above schemas],